seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 If you have tears, prepare to shed them now.
 You all do know this mantle: I remember
 The first time ever Caesar put it on;
-‘Twas on a summer’s evening, in his tent,
+'Twas on a summer's evening, in his tent,
 That day he overcame the Nervii:
-Look, in this place ran Cassius’ dagger through:
+Look, in this place ran Cassius' dagger through:
 See what a rent the envious Casca made:
-Through this the well-beloved Brutus stabb’d;
+Through this the well-beloved Brutus stabb'd;
-And as he pluck’d his cursed steel away,
+And as he pluck'd his cursed steel away,
-Mark how the blood of Caesar follow’d it,
+Mark how the blood of Caesar follow'd it,
 As rushing out of doors, to be resolved
-If Brutus so unkindly knock’d, or no;
+If Brutus so unkindly knock'd, or no;
-For Brutus, as you know, was Caesar’s angel:
+For Brutus, as you know, was Caesar's angel:
 Judge, O you gods, how dearly Caesar loved him!
 This was the most unkindest cut of all;
 For when the noble Caesar saw him stab,
-Ingratitude, more strong than traitors’ arms,
+Ingratitude, more strong than traitors' arms,
-Quite vanquish’d him: then burst his mighty heart;
+Quite vanquish'd him: then burst his mighty heart;
 And, in his mantle muffling up his face,
-Even at the base of Pompey’s statua,
+Even at the base of Pompey's statua,
 Which all the while ran blood, great Caesar fell.
 O, what a fall was there, my countrymen!
 Then I, and you, and all of us fell down,
-Whilst bloody treason flourish’d over us.
+Whilst bloody treason flourish'd over us.
 O, now you weep; and, I perceive, you feel
 The dint of pity: these are gracious drops.
 Kind souls, what, weep you when you but behold
-Our Caesar’s vesture wounded?
+Our Caesar's vesture wounded?
 Look you here,
-Here is himself, marr’d, as you see, with traitors.
+Here is himself, marr'd, as you see, with traitors.

 **First Citizen**
 O piteous spectacle!